-    AM Best, a United States based credit ratings agency, focuses specifically on the insurance industry.
+AM Best, a United States based credit rating agency, focuses specifically on the insurance industry.

 The COMDEX score is the Big Kahuna of financial strength scoring for life insurance companies.
 Provided by Ebix’s VitalSigns software, it is a composite score of insurance company ratings that factors in all the data from multiple top ratings agencies.
 This common standard of measure allows you to easily compare all insurance companies.
 The Comdex score ranks companies on a scale of 1 – 100, with 100 being the best.

-Here’s How to Navigate Life Insurance Company Ratings
+Here’s How to Navigate Life Insurance Carrier Ratings

 Insurance companies disclose their financial strength on their websites, most often as a badge of honor for their high marks.